Bond trading stings Goldman, Citi in fourth quarter

 At its peak in 2009, for example, fixed income trading revenue accounted for 48 percent of Goldman’s total revenue.
 In the fourth quarter of 2013, it was 25.3 percent, including accounting charges.

+At the same time, Goldman’s overall return on equity, which measures how much profit it wrung out of its balance sheet, was 11 percent for 2013, well below the 30 percent returns that the bank generated before the crisis despite some improvements.

-Some banks see those declines as reason to make big changes to their fixed income businesses.
-Swiss banks UBS AG and Credit Suisse Group AG, under more pressure by their regulators, have taken the lead in paring down.
-UBS largely exited fixed income, while Credit Suisse has consolidated and exited operations to bring the number of product areas in its bond sales and trading unit to 80 from 120.
+Some banks are making big changes to fixed income.
+Swiss banks UBS AG UBSN.VX(UBS.N) and Credit Suisse Group AG CSGN.VX(CS.N), under more pressure by their regulators, have taken the lead in paring down.
+UBS largely exited the fixed income business, while Credit Suisse has consolidated and exited operations to bring the number of product areas in its bond sales and trading unit to 80 from 120.

-Others, such as Morgan Stanley, are relying more heavily on units such as wealth management for growth and as a source of steady revenues.
-That business is expected to be a bright spot for Morgan Stanley, when it reports fourth-quarter results on Friday.
+Others such as Morgan Stanley (MS.N) are relying more heavily on businesses such as wealth management for growth and as a source of steady revenues.
+The unit is expected to be a bright spot for Morgan Stanley, when it reports fourth-quarter results on Friday.

-But consultants and bankers said many on Wall Street are still refraining from cutting their trading operations.
+But consultants and bankers said many on Wall Street are still holding out on cutting their fixed income businesses.
 They are waiting to see which rivals scale back.
 For those that stay, they hope less competition makes bond trading profitable.

-Goldman CFO Schwartz said on the conference call that the bank was “very comfortable” in fixed income, and hopes to benefit as competitors exit.
+On a conference call with analysts, Goldman Chief Financial Officer Harvey Schwartz said the bank was “very comfortable” in fixed income, and hopes to benefit as competitors exit.

-Bond markets may be going through a soft patch, but they are hardly going away.
-Investors will demand fixed-income products for years to take care of a wide range of needs, including income for insurance companies and retirees, said Larry Fink, Chairman and Chief Executive of asset manager BlackRock Inc on a conference call Thursday.

-As fixed income trading comes under sustained pressure, other operations such as equities trading, and asset and wealth management, are helping to counter the headwinds.
+As fixed income trading comes under sustained pressure, other operations such as equities trading, and asset and wealth management, are helping counter some of the headwinds.

 In its equities business, Goldman’s revenue from client stock trading fell 22 percent to $598 million, even as stocks hit new highs.
 But equity underwriting revenue doubled to $622 million as more companies tapped the market for capital.
 Revenue from its own equity investments jumped 25 percent to $1.4 billion.